vgslavov/Problems/leetcode/sysdesign_questions.md

         * single redis node for simple distributed lock
         * no double booking on failure
         * but possibility for bad user experience: error on purchase of already sold tickets due to no reservation
-2. Supporting millions of requests for popular events
+2. Supporting millions of requests (high throughput) for popular events (10M users per event)
     * caching: popular events in redis, use TTL
     * load balancing: round robin or least connections across instances
     * horizontal scaling: Events Service is stateless
 3. Good user experience for simultaneous bookings
     * virtual waiting queues: redis + WebSockets/SSEs
-4. Improve search latencies
+4. Improve search latencies (< 500ms)
     * B-tree indexes are bad for term searches (full table scans)
     * ElasticSearch: feed data from PG over CDC to keep in sync
     * PG+GIN: or use only PG with own Inverted Index